Education Savings Accounts

 Tax-free withdrawals of funds can be used to pay for elementary, secondary, or higher education.
 The government does not tax the appreciation on the funds.
 The investment decisions are totally controlled by the donor.
 Contributions are not tax deductible.

-Funds must either be used by the time the beneficiary reaches age 30 or transferred to an educational savings account for a younger family member.
+Funds must either be used by the time the beneficiary reaches age 30 or transferred to an educational saving account for a younger family member.

 Section 529 Plans